Listen to this Article::

-- Some tattoos look good on first glance but upon further examination they really look crappy.
+- Some tattoos look good at first glance, but they look awful upon further examination.

 - Focal Points:

-- Focal points are a point in a design where you want the viewer to hone in on. these parts of a design usually have greater detail, are larger in size, and have the job of explaining the story of the design to the viewer.
-Are you tattooing a humming bird and flowers with a washed-out background?
+- Focal points are a point in a design that you want the viewer to hone in on.
+These parts of a design usually have greater detail, are more prominent, and are used to explain what the tattoo means to viewers.
+Are you tattooing a hummingbird and flowers with a washed-out background?
 What part of that tattoo would you like people to focus on?
-The bird, the background or the flowers?
+The bird, the background, or the flowers?
 Whatever the choice is, dumping details into that part of the design will increase viewability and understanding for onlookers.

-- As discussed in an earlier topic in the class, these are aspects of the design that lead a viewer through the design.
-Transitions are useful if artists want to join multiple focal points.
-Artists use these transitions to point to main elements in the design and create flow between different parts of the body that connect over a larger scale design.
-Transitions can be subtle bits of soft shading or a foreground element that literally points to the focal point you want to be seen.
+- These are aspects of the design that lead a viewer through the design.
+Transitions are helpful if artists want to join multiple focal points.
+Artists use these transitions to point to main elements in the design and create a flow between different body parts that connect over a large-scale design.
+Transitions can be subtle bits of soft shading or a foreground element that points to the focal point you want to be seen.

 - Viewable point: